-Our team of resident naturalists and marine biologists have curated experiences and activities to allow you to discover the unique flora and fauna of the resort.
+Our team of resident naturalists and marine biologists have curated experiences and activities to allow you to discover the unique flora and fauna of our nature resort in Langkawi.

 Home to a stunning array of flora and fauna ranging from Meranti Bumbung, Meranti Temak Nipis and Keruing Damar trees to Dusky Langurs, Great Hornbills, Sunda Colugos and shy mousedeer, and criss-crossed by pristine, flowing streams, the rainforests of Langkawi are truly mesmerising ecosystems and guests have a number of opportunities to explore them such as the resort's inspiring Poet’s Trail.
 This nature trek led by experienced resident naturalists from The Nature Centre begins just beyond the resort’s gates (but still within the hotel grounds) and includes a series of insightful poems by Max Wallis, Khalil Gibran and The Datai Langkawi Head Naturalist, Irshad Mobarak.

-The beach is home to a number of amazing animals and plants and the Datai Bay is truly a fantastic place for wildlife watching.
-As the tides rise and fall, otherwise hidden inhabitants of the shallow lagoon area are revealed and the Datai Bay’s gentle quartz and calcium carbonate sandy beach gets buzzing with a wonderful world of marine life.
-Discover the interesting beach life that adapted to survive in a harsh and ever-changing environment with the extreme heat of the sun, rise and fall of the tides and swirling sand, all in one place at our Datai beach.
+The beach is home to a number of amazing animals and plants, and the Datai Bay is truly a fantastic place for wildlife watching.
+As the tides rise and fall, otherwise hidden inhabitants of the shallow lagoon area are revealed, and Datai Bay’s gentle quartz and calcium carbonate sandy beach gets buzzing with a wonderful world of marine life.
+Discover the interesting beach life that adapted to survive in a harsh and ever-changing environment with the sun's extreme heat, rise and fall of the tides and swirling sand, all in one place at our Datai beach in Langkawi.
 This activity is only available during the lowest tides of the month.

 The rainforest is made up of four layers: emergent, upper canopy, under canopy and forest floor.
 The upper canopy acts as a roof to block most light from reaching below it.
-The under canopy consists of bushes, shrubs as well as branches of canopy trees.
-The forest floor is shaded with fewer plants growing, making it easy to walk through the forest.
-This informative walk along the Rimba Trail takes you through three different floral habitats.
+The undercanopy consists of bushes, shrubs, and branches of canopy trees.
+The forest floor is shaded with fewer growing plants, making walking through the forest easy.
+This informative walk along the Rimba Trail at The Datai Langkawi takes you through three different floral habitats.
 It begins in a littoral or coastal forest before transitioning into a mangrove swamp over a 70 m-elevated walkway.
-It continues through a lowland rainforest, the highlight of which is a 20 m-long, 15 m-high Canopy Walk up the most bizarre looking tree in our rainforest.
+It continues through the lowland rainforest, the highlight of which is a 20 m-long, 15 m-high Canopy Walk up the most bizarre-looking tree in our rainforest.